Semester-Project-WS19-20/wasm-pong-rs/README.md

 Start a HTTP Server, for example with python by using a short python-script: `python -c 'import SimpleHTTPServer; SimpleHTTPServer.test()'`

 Navigate to localhost:8000 and you can play a round Pong against you or against a friend, it´s your choice! :D

+## Controls

+The Game is made for 2 Players.
+The Left Player is controling by `a` for up and `z` for down.
+The Right Player uses the Arrow Keys for up and down.